State Calculator

 57,000 lb Truck Tax in Oregon

 • Your Employer Identification Number (EIN).
-A Social Security Number (SSN) cannot be used.
+Note: You cannot use your Social Security number.

-• The Vehicle Identification Number (VIN) for each taxable vehicle.
+• Vehicle Identification Number (VIN) for each vehicle.

 • Your business name and address.